devtechsystems/devtechsys.com/_projects/Evaluation-of-the-Bureau-of-In.md

 ---
-title: Evaluation Of The Bureau Of In
+title: Evaluation of the Bureau of Intelligence and Research (INR) Products and Services
 Project Title: Evaluation of the Bureau of Intelligence and Research (INR) Products and Services
 Start Year: '2013'